useMotionTemplate

 </script>

-Pass readable stores as template interpolations.
-Static strings and store values are interleaved to produce the final string.
+Pass motion values (or any Svelte readable) as template interpolations.
+Static strings and current values are interleaved to produce the result.

 <script lang="ts">